ICC opens war crimes case against Ugandan rebel leader Joseph Kony

 The court's so-called confirmation of charges hearing comes two decades after it issued an arrest warrant for Kony.

 The ICC hearing is not a trial, but allows prosecutors to outline their case in court.
-Kony will be represented in his absence by a defense lawyer.
-After weighing the evidence, judges can rule on whether or not to confirm the charges against Kony, but he cannot be tried unless he is in the custody of the ICC.
+After weighing the evidence, judges can rule on whether or not to confirm the charges against Kony, but he cannot be tried unless he is in ICC custody.

+Court-appointed counsel for Kony argued the proceedings violate their client's fair trial rights and should not have been held at all.

+“The empty chair impacted the preparation of the defense,” lawyer Peter Haynes said, pointing to the courtroom seat where Kony would be if he was present.

 The hearing has been seen as a test case for the court moving forward with other cases where the likelihood of having a suspect detained is considered remote, such as Israeli Prime Minister Benjamin Netanyahu or Russian President Vladimir Putin.